SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 npm run dev
 ```

-Open the local URL displayed in your terminal.
+Open the local URL displayed by Vite (typically `http://localhost:5173`) in your browser.

 ---